kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-setup.md

     <dd>API docs</dd>
 <dt>lib/ </dt>
     <dd>A placeholder directory of additional classpath jars (especially Avro classes)</dd>
-<dt>kiji-rest-{{site.rest_devel_version}}.jar  </dt>
-    <dd>The KijiREST executable.</dd>
 <dt>README.md  </dt>
     <dd> A terse version of this document.</dd>
 </dl>

+(Non-BentoBox users will also see `kiji-rest-{{site.rest_devel_version}}.jar`.)

+Installing a Kiji instance (see the [Get Started](http://www.kiji.org/getstarted/) page for details) is necessary before running KijiREST (KijiREST cannot run on a system without an installed Kiji instance).
+We also recommend that users running the example commands in this tutorial first run through one of the [Kiji tutorials](http://docs.kiji.org/tutorials.html).

 ### Startup with Basic Configuration

-KijiREST configuration parameters are located in `kiji-rest/conf/configuration.yml`.
+The KijiREST configuration parameters are located in `${REST}/conf/configuration.yml` (`rest/conf/configuration.yml` for BentoBox users).
 This file is divided into two major sections:
-* The top portion of the file contains configurations relevant to KijiREST
+* The top portion of the file configures KijiREST
-* The bottom portion configures Dropwizard (including the HTTP and logging configurations).
+* The bottom portion configures [Dropwizard](http://dropwizard.codahale.com/) (including HTTP and logging).

 To configure and run KijiREST for your cluster and instance:

 1. Start HBase and Hadoop with a configured Kiji environment.
-Make sure necessary Avro classes are accessible either in `$KIJI_CLASSPATH` or in the `kiji-rest-{{site.rest_devel_version}}/lib/` directory.
+Make sure necessary Avro classes are accessible either in `$KIJI_CLASSPATH` or in the `${REST}/lib/` directory.

     If you are running a BentoBox, start Hadoop and HBase with `bento start`.

-2. Set the cluster key to the URI of our Kiji environment, e.g. `kiji://.env`.
+2. Set the cluster key in `configuration.yml` to the URI of our Kiji environment, for example `kiji://.env`.

-3. Set the instance key to the list of instances we would like to surface through the REST service, for example default, prod_instance, dev_instance:
+3. Set the instance key to the list of instances we would like to surface through the REST service, for example `default`, `prod_instance`, `dev_instance`:

         cluster: kiji://.env/
         instances: